 - Cut back on the butter.
 It is totally possible to make this with less butter.
 Start out sautéing the garlic in only two tablespoons of butter and then forgo the last tablespoon at the end.

 - Use olive oil instead.
-Sauté the garlic in two tablespoons of olive oil to start.
+If you want to make this recipe vegan, sauté the garlic in two tablespoons of olive oil to start.
 No need to add more at the end.

 - Skip the garlic.
 I will be honest, I think this is a mistake.
 But if you need a more bland recipe, this is a way to do it.
 Just add the finely chopped cauliflower to the butter as soon as it melts.